nevillejackson/Unix/R/installR.md

 make
 ```
 but, as you have seen here there can be complicating side issues.
-There are other build systems ( eg CMake) but the above is tyoical of GNU software.
+There are other build systems ( eg CMake) but the above is typical of GNU software.